Luis van Rooten

 Luis d'Antin van Rooten (November 29, 1906 – June 17, 1973) was an American actor, author, artist, designer and architect.
 He was sometimes credited as Louis Van Rooten.

+Early life

 Van Rooten was born on November 29, 1906 in Mexico City, Mexico.
 His father worked as a translator and clerk at the American Embassy.
 Some sources say his father was killed during the Mexican Revolution.

 In 1914, when he was 8, Van Rooten emigrated to the United States with his Belgian grandmother.
 Because he had no papers, his grandmother claimed van Rooten was her son, which resulted in the elongation of his name to Luis Ricardo Carlos Fernand d’Antin y Zuloaga van Rooten.

+Education and early career

 Van Rooten attended a boarding school in Pennsylvania and earned his BA in architecture at the University of Pennsylvania in 1927.
 He enjoyed a successful career as an architect in Cleveland, Ohio before his love for acting led to a career as one of radio and television's most prolific character actors and narrators.

-Van Rooten's obituary in The New York Times noted that he worked on as many as 50 shows a month because of his ability to do dialects and criminals.
-Once, he was bumped off in 10 crime shows in a week.